-Our farm has three dimensions: subsistence vegetable and medicine gardens, orchard and food forest, and medicinal (CBD) hemp production.
-All of these run on the power of cooperation with human and more-than-human partners, and involve practices that seek to continually nourish the land and relations that nourish us.
+Our farm runs on the power of cooperation with human and more-than-human partners, and involve practices that seek to continually nourish the land and relations that nourish us.

 Like our gardens, “the orchard” can’t be found in just one place, laid out in a big straight-line grid.
 It is more like a series of groves, often blurring at the edges into each other and into other plantings.
 We’re slowly, over time, building what some have called “food forests”–where tall fruit trees (the overstory) are accompanied by smaller shade-tolerant food, medicine, and forage shrubs, and a diverse understory of beneficial ground plants.

-We care for 125+ fruit trees, including apples (around 40 varieties), peaches, European pears, Asian pears, sweet cherries, sour cherries, and plums.
-Mid-size tree/bushes include Cornelian cherries (dogwood), aronia berries, seaberries, Nanking cherries, and various rust-immune currant varieties.
+We care for 125+ fruit trees, including apples (around 40 varieties), peaches, European pears, Asian pears, sweet cherries, sour cherries, mulberries, and plums.
+Mid-size tree/bushes include grapes, Cornelian cherries (dogwood), aronia berries, seaberries, elderberries, bush plums, serviceberries, and Nanking cherries.

 Some of this fruit (especially the large tree fruit) is just starting to come into bearing after ten years of growth, and other fruit already blesses us annually with abundance.
 We love to preserve it, and especially enjoy turning it into delicious fermented beverages to share with our communities.